Bona Traffic HD Vs. Oil Based Poly: Which One To Choose?

 A good quality hardwood floor finish will protect the surface from stains, dirt, humidity, and humidity.
 It also helps the hard floor retain its original color and a soft glow.

-Let’s check out the primary differences between Bona Traffic HD vs. oil based poly.
+Let’s check out the primary differences between Bona Traffic HD and oil based poly.

 A Quick Comparison Table